RhinoSecurityLabs/cloudgoat/scenarios/ecs_takeover/README.md

 1. Access the website using the provided URL.
 2. Exploit RCE vulnerability to get a shell on the website's container.
 3. Leverage the docker socket mounted in the container to escape to the host instance.
-4. Enumerate and compromise the "privd" container container credentials running on the host instance.
+4. Enumerate and compromise the "privd" container credentials running on the host instance.
 5. Use the container role to find the other worker nodes and the "vault" task.
 6. Using IAM privileges of the worker node, deregister or drain the other worker instance.
 7. Wait for the "vault" container to be rescheduled and deployed to the attacker's worker instance.